rowin1/Moon/_posts/2017-01-25-beforethestorm.md

 Every turn, the active player draws a card from their ability deck and is allotted 3 action points they may choose how to spend.

 * Movement on the game board requires 1 action, and allows the player to move two tiles.
 * Abilities have an action cost and a class resource cost (mana, energy, rage, focus).
 Abilities also have a type, such as melee or spell, that determines the conditions a player must meet in order to use the ability.
-Spell abilities require the character to have at most 6 tiles in between him and their target.
-Melee abilities require a chararcter to be at a tile adjacent to their enemy.
+Spell abilities require the character to have at most 6 tiles in between them and their target.
+Melee abilities require a character to be at a tile adjacent to their enemy.

 ## Character Classes
 There are currently five implemented classes: